 The Constitution of Bangladesh recognizes the fundamental right of all citizens irrespective of religion, race, caste, sex, or place of birth.
-In the 15th Amendment, Article 23A has further stipulated that State shall undertake the responsibility to protect and develop the unique local culture and tradition of the tribal and ethnic communities of Bangladesh.
+In the 15th Amendment Article 23A has further stipulates that State shall undertake responsibility to protect and develop the unique local culture and tradition of the tribal and ethnic communities of Bangladesh.

 We have followed yesterday’s discussion where there was an unequivocal call to promote education in mother tongue.
 To this end, we are implementing through the National Education Policy, 2010 the Multi-lingual Education (MLE) programme that promoted primary education in mother tongues.
 Especially we have been able to distribute books in five ethnic languages of Chakma, Marma, Tripura, Garo and Sadri children every year.
 As a special initiative of the Hon’ble Prime Minister, development assistance is provided to small ethnic communities living in plain land including through scholarships and training programmes.
 Moreover, Bangladesh has established International Mother Language Institute (IMLI) to foster research and scholarly activities for the preservation of languages.